qqTina/bimm143/README.md

 # bimm143
-This repo is for BIMM143 SP23 at UCSD
+This repo is for practicing using GitHub in BIMM143 SP23 at UC San Diego